 Alcohol is transported throughout the body through the blood, and as a result there are many possible tests to detect its presence.
 To see how long various tests will detect alcohol, please consult the table below.

 |Type of Test||Time After Consumption Alcohol Is Detected|

 Are You Concerned About a Drinking Problem?

-If you suspect that you or someone you love has a drinking problem, don’t wait another minute.
-Contact a dedicated treatment specialist now to find a treatment center that will get your life back to where you know it should be.
+If you suspect that you or someone you love has a drinking problem, do not wait another minute.
+Contact a treatment provider now to find a treatment center.

 Jeffrey Juergens earned his Bachelor’s and Juris Doctor from the University of Florida.
 Jeffrey’s desire to help others led him to focus on economic and social development and policy making.
 After graduation, he decided to pursue his passion of writing and editing.
 Jeffrey’s mission is to educate and inform the public on addiction issues and help those in need of treatment find the best option for them.

 - Brown University.
 (2017).
 Alcohol and Your Body.
 Retrieved on October 23, 2017 at https://www.brown.edu/campus-life/health/services/promotion/alcohol-other-drugs-alcohol/alcohol-and-your-body

 - HAMS: Harm Reduction for Alcohol.
 (2015).
 How Alcohol Is Metabolized in the Human Body.
 Retrieved on October 23, 2017 at http://hams.cc/metabolism/

 - Alcohol Problems and Solutions.
 (2017).
 How Long Does Alcohol Stay in Your Body?
 What You Should Know.
 Retrieved on October 23, 2017 at https://www.alcoholproblemsandsolutions.org/how-long-does-alcohol-stay-in-your-body/